The Japan Research Institute has unveiled “real 3D images” for the first time, along with the future of three-dimensional imaging technology.

-The device for displaying “real 3D images,” developed by a research team from the Japan Research Institute, consists of point clusters gathered in the air.
+The device that displays these “real 3D images” was invented by a research team at the Japan Research Institute, utilizing clusters of points that coalesce in the air.

-Although forms of display utilizing 3D images have been known in the past, researchers state that most of these displays are created from virtual 3D images constructed on a two-dimensional plane, along with the disparity between two regions of the visual field.
+While various forms of 3D imaging have been recognized in the past, researchers indicate that most of these displays are created from simulated 3D images projected onto a two-dimensional plane, along with the disparity of two areas of the eye.

-However, experts indicate that this disparity has raised physiological concerns for individuals who frequently engage with these virtual images for extended periods.
+However, experts have noted that this disparity raises physiological concerns for individuals who often engage with these virtual images for extended periods.

 Mr. Satoru Shimada, one of the leaders of the project research team, stated:

-“Thanks to the advent of this technology, we will be able to apply it to aerial advertising activities.
+“With the advent of this technology, we will be able to apply it to aerial advertising.
 This means a completely new form of advertising in space will emerge.
-Additionally, we are also researching the application of this technology for emergency signals, to assist helicopters or rescue ships in easily identifying areas and regions in distress.”
+Additionally, we are researching potential applications of this technology for emergency signals, which could assist helicopters or rescue vessels in easily identifying areas and regions in distress.“

-This entirely new 3D projection technique is expected to create a breakthrough in the commercial market in the near future.
+This innovative 3D projection technology is expected to create a breakthrough in the commercial market in the near future.

 Bích Thủy